| Go Home |

 Logical Design and Programming Manuals.

-image of the log entry for 6 May 1949, a fascinating
+of the log entry for 6 May 1949, a fascinating collection of

 (http://ftp.arl.army.mil/~mike/comphist/)